DistributedCollective/SIPS/README.md

   * Creative Commons Zero (CC-0)
   * MIT

+**Parameter**
+Proposals made to the Parameter track SHOULD change one or more of the Sovryn smart contract parameters.
+The proposal SHOULD include information about both the current parameter (if any) and the proposed change to the parameter.
+All Parameter track proposals MAY include a link to an analysis of the specified parameter change(s).

+* All parameter modifications and associated documentation introduced by a Parameter track proposal SHOULD be published under the same license as the smart contract on which the parameter is being modified.

 **Proclamation**
 Proposals made to the Proclamation track SHOULD be used to make a statement on behalf of Sovryn and can say whatever the author(s) want.